medialab/xan/docs/cmd/groupby.md

     $ xan groupby name,surname 'sum(count)' file.csv

-For a quick review of the capabilities of the script language, use the --cheatsheet flag.
+For a quick review of the capabilities of the expression language, check out the `xan help cheatsheet` command.

-For a list of available aggregation functions, use the --aggs flag.
+For a list of available functions, use `xan help functions`.

-If you want to list available functions, use the --functions flag.
+For a list of available aggregation functions, use `xan help aggs` instead.

 Usage:
     xan groupby [options] <column> <expression> [<input>]
     xan groupby --help
-    xan groupby --cheatsheet
-    xan groupby --aggs
-    xan groupby --functions

 groupby options:
     --keep <cols>           Keep this selection of columns, in addition to